erroronline1/caro/readme.md

 ## Customisation
 * The manual is intentionally editable to accomodate it to users comprehension, but set up with default entries on installation.
 You can customize the _install.default.XX.ini for the selected default language prior to the installation process.
-* Some parts of the setup.ini can be changed during runtime, others will mess up your system.
+* Some parts of the config.ini can be changed during runtime, others will mess up your system.
 Respective parts are marked.
 * Languagefiles can be edited to accomodate it to users comprehension.
 Make sure to only change values.
 Customize all available language.XX.ini-files or delete unused - user customization lists all available files automated.
 All used languagefiles must contain the same keys.
 Most of the keys are hardcoded so you may occasionally append to but better not reduce
-    * [permissions] (has no effect without consideration in role management within setup.ini)
+    * [permissions] (has no effect without consideration in role management within config.ini)
     * [units]
     * [skills] (can be edited during runtime, e.g. to enhance your skill matrix)
     * [formcontext][anonymous]